 - The tour starts at 6:00 am on the first day and normally ends around 8:00 pm on the last day (depends on return train to Cusco).

 - Original passport with more than 6 months from expiration

 - Important: If you do not bring your passport, you won’t be given entrance to the trail.

-- If you booked the trail with discounts for students with ISIC card please bring it and also your university ID (no copy or expired version, it must be the original document.
-If you do not bring your card you will be denied entry into the Inca Trail as the permits won’t be valid without your card.)
+- If you booked the trail with discounts for students with ISIC card please bring your passport as well and also your university ID (no copy or expired version, it must be the original document.
+If you do not bring your card you will be denied entry into the Inca Trail as the permits won’t be valid without your card).

 - If you have medical restrictions for some or all the activities detailed in your booking please contact your doctor and inquire about the risks of doing said activities.

-- Arrive 2-3 days before your trek to avoid the Altitude Sickness (Soroche) and stomach pain provoked by slow digestion.
+- Arrive 2-3 days before your trek to avoid the altitude sickness and stomach pain provoked by slow digestion.